tensorflow/community/governance/api-reviews.md

 APIs.

-Forward compatibility is more subtle: we should avoid changing the graph produced by currently correct python code without a three weeks notice .
+Forward compatibility is more subtle: we should avoid changing the graph produced by currently correct python code without a three weeks notice.
 This comes up most frequently when adding new ops, but also applies to non-obvious things such as the graph emitted by gradients or pfor.